-What is Linux Hosting?
+What is Linux VPS Hosting?

 Linux is one of the most versatile and reliable Operating Systems (OS) around.
-It is highly prized in web hosting because of these factors.
+It is highly acclaimed in web hosting because of these factors.
 Ubuntu (a Linux distribution) itself holds an impressive share of over 32% of the market in server operating systems.

 The Linux OS is prized as a web server platform for its ability to deploy a wide range of applications.
 This is especially true when it comes to web hosting control panels such as: